wildpeaches/wildpeaches/src/_content/posts/2021-03-09-california-tumbles-into-the-sea.md

 title: California Tumbles Into The Sea
 subtitle: Disaster at Rat Creek
 author: John Peach
-lede: A method to estimate volumes from 3D point clouds
+lede: Arson, drugs, murder? (maybe) lead to $11.5M damage on CA Hwy 1.
+TV drone video and some math tricks calculate the volume of the washout.
 hero:
   url: /assets/img/california-tumbles-into-the-sea/coastal-convection-landscape.jpg
   alt: Photo from NOAA "What are atmospheric rivers".
 tags: [math]
-keywords: [structure from motion, volume estimation]
+keywords: [structure from motion, volume estimation, drone video]
 socialImg: /assets/img/california-tumbles-into-the-sea/coastal-convection-landscape.jpg
 ---

 ## Fire and Rain

-When he was arrested he confessed to five murders and to setting the fire to cover up evidence.
+When he was arrested, Ivan Gomez confessed to five murders and setting the fire to cover up evidence.
 Police booked him on ["charges of arson on forest land, cultivating marijuana, battery on a person, exhibiting a deadly weapon and throwing something at a vehicle intending to cause great bodily injury"](https://www.thecalifornian.com/story/news/2020/09/18/california-wildfires-dolan-fire-arson-murders-mental-health-evaluation/5825074002/), but they never found the bodies.
 His attorney presented evidence that he may not be mentally competent to stand trial, and while the police still believe the origins of the fire were suspicious, they haven't been able to pin an arson charge on him.
 Firefighters in the area accused him of throwing rocks at their vehicles.

 The Dolan Fire on California's central coast near Big Sur began in the evening of August 18th, 2020, and wasn't fully contained until December 31st.
 Fifteen firefighters were [injured](https://www.ksby.com/weather/fire-watch/15-firefighters-injured-during-shelter-deployment-situation-while-battling-the-dolan-fire) battling the fire on September 8th, one of them critically, when they were forced to deploy fire shelters at [Nacimiento Station](https://naturalatlas.com/ranger-stations/nacimiento-1543344) in Los Padres National Forest.
 By the time the fire was fully contained it had burned 128,050 acres.